outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - 'apply changes to existing solutions known not to work & test' works bc of the solution success cause:
           - interaction function: difference structure
             - 'by definition a solution that works will be different from solutions that dont work'
-        - 'start from certainties and apply certainty interaction functions to generate or reach a solution' works bc of the solution success cause:
+        - 'start from system of certainties and apply certainty interaction functions to generate or reach a solution' works bc of the solution success cause:
           - interaction function: certainty interaction layer
             - the solution is the target certainty, and applying interaction (connecting/changing) functions specific to certainties to an initial certainty will generate other certainties, like the solution structure, and/or reduce uncertainties like the unfiltered solution space of possible solutions
       - these interaction structures (subset, component, similarity sequence, difference) offer different ways to connect problem & solution components, offering different ways to connect problems/solutions
-        - the reason a 'component' structure works when applied to a problem is that there may be existing/adjacent solutions for sub-problems rather than the original problem, so this structure offers a different way to connect problem/solution
+        - other interaction structures/functions can be derived/generated to connect problem/solution components in new ways
+          - any interaction function applied to problem/solution components that doesnt violate their definitions is a possible problem/solution interaction function
+          - filter these by which functions interact in a way that can make progress toward or fulfill a problem-solving intent (like 'connect problem/solution' or 'reduce problem')

     - apply other component structure patterns (like attributes/functions) as another problem-solution connection format
       - change a problem (input) structure until it fulfills an attribute in a problem-solution connecting attribute sequence like the following, then fulfill the next attribute, etc